 - b.
 Primary Land Use Study Area provide a map and parcel by parcel land use survey of all properties within 1⁄2 mile of the perimeter of the site. - c.
-Discuss the present use and existing zoning for the site. - 2.
-Potential Impacts - a.
-Describe the proposed action as it relates to areawide planning and land use plans, specifically consistency with the Town of Yorktown's Comprehensive Plan, Westchester County's Patterns for Westchester, and Westchester 2025. - b.
-Discuss the compatibility of the proposed subdivision with adjacent land uses. - c.
-Description of zone change request and reasoning for such request. - 3.
-Proposed Mitigation - a.
-As applicable.
+Discuss the present use and existing zoning for the site.

+- a.
+Describe the proposed action as it relates to areawide planning and land use plans, specifically the town of Yorktown's Comprehensive Plan, Westchester County's Patterns for Westchester, and Westchester 2025. - b.
+Discuss the compatibility of the proposed subdivision with adjacent land uses.

+a.
+Description of zone change request and reasoning for such request.